No. 1 LSU down Arkansas 56-20, books SEC title game berth

 Arkansas: Lunney had the Hogs energized and playing hard throughout.
 They lost by less than the six-TD spread set by Las Vegas odds makers.
 Meanwhile, Jefferson was making a solid case to keep the starting job another week but left the game after taking a hard hit as he threw.

+Lunney said Jefferson would be evaluated for a concussion, but added, “He’s very talented.
+There’s no doubt about that.”

-LSU: Burrow, a front-running candidate for the Heisman Trophy, continued building his credentials for college football’s most prestigious award.
-He completed 82 percent of his passes against Arkansas and now has 4,014 yards and 41 TDs passing this season, both LSU single-season records.
-Edwards-Helaire has been virtually unstoppable in LSU’s past four games, during which he’s piled up 814 yards (599 rushing, 215 receiving) and nine TDs (eight rushing) from scrimmage.
+LSU: Burrow, a front-running candidate for the Heisman Trophy, completed 82 percent of his passes against Arkansas and now has 4,014 yards and 41 TDs passing this season, both LSU single-season records.
+Edwards-Helaire has been virtually unstoppable in LSU’s past four games, during which he’s piled up 814 yards and nine TDs from scrimmage.

+“I knew he was going to have a lot of success for us and I knew that this offense fit him perfectly.
+We use him like that guy over there in New Orleans,” Burrow said, referring to Saints running back Alvin Kamara.

 UP NEXT: